savisxss/Advanced-Rust-Discord-Bot-Base/README.md

 ## Usage

 Once the bot is running, you can use slash commands in your Discord server.
-Use `/help` to see a list of available commands.
+The bot comes with basic commands like `/ping` and `/help`.
+You can extend the functionality by adding more commands in the `commands` module.

 ## Project Structure

 - `src/main.rs`: Entry point of the application
 - `src/bot/`: Core bot functionality
+  - `mod.rs`: Main bot module with interaction handling
+  - `handler.rs`: Event handler for Discord events
+  - `error.rs`: Error types and handling
 - `src/commands/`: Command implementations
 - `src/config/`: Configuration management
 - `src/database/`: Database models and operations
-- `src/lang/`: Language files for internationalization
-- `src/utils/`: Utility functions and helpers
+- `src/utils/`: Utility modules
+  - `metrics.rs`: Metrics tracking system
+  - `cache.rs`: In-memory caching system
+  - `task_manager.rs`: Asynchronous task management
+  - `rate_limiter.rs`: Rate limiting implementation
+  - `guild_data.rs`: Guild-specific data management
+  - `logger.rs`: Configurable logging system

+## Extending the Bot

+To add new commands:
+1. Create a new file in the `commands` directory.
+2. Implement the command logic.
+3. Register the command in `bot/mod.rs` in the `handle_interaction` method.

+To add new features:
+1. Utilize the existing systems (metrics, cache, task manager, etc.) as needed.
+2. Extend the `Bot` struct in `bot/mod.rs` if new fields are required.
+3. Update the event handlers in `bot/handler.rs` to incorporate new functionality.

 ## Contributing